-Although plant-based foods form the base of Nigerian diet, our party foods are heavily meat based; and Ayamase has become a party staple in recent years.
-Vegetarian Ayamase recipe will give everyone the opportunity to enjoy this delightfully spicy sauce.
+Although plant-based foods form the base of the Nigerian diet, our party foods are heavily meat-based; and Ayamase has become a party staple in recent years.
+Vegetarian Ayamase recipe will allow everyone to enjoy this delightfully spicy sauce.
 Serve this dish at your next party to impress your vegetarian/vegan family and friends.

-Vegetarian Ayamase stew tastes as flavorful as the traditional dish, with tofu and vegan sausages providing the texture normally associated with it.
+Vegetarian Ayamase stew is as flavorful as the traditional dish, with tofu and vegan sausages providing the texture customarily associated with it.
 You can make it at home easily; add it to your list of Vegetarian Nigerian stews as it ticks all the boxes.

 What Is Ayamase Stew?

 Ayamase stew is served with rice.
 The stew is cooked with boiled eggs and an assortment of small pieces of meat (orisirisi), such that you get a piece with each spoonful of rice.
-This is where it is similar to another sauce called “Ofada”, which is also eaten with rice.
-Although people use the names “Ofada” and “Ayamase” interchangeably; Ofada is prepared with red peppers, while Ayamase is prepared with green peppers.
+This is where it is similar to another sauce called "Ofada", which is also eaten with rice.
+Although people use the names "Ofada" and "Ayamase" interchangeably; Ofada is prepared with red peppers, while Ayamase is prepared with green peppers.

 Ayamase is said to have originated from Ogun state in Southwestern Nigeria.
 However, there are many different stories about where in Ogun state and who cooked this dish for the first time that it is difficult to ascertain the actual origin.
-What we can all agree on, is that it shows the ingenuity of combining different elements of foods to create a remarkable experience.
+However, we can all agree that it shows the ingenuity of combining different elements of foods to create a remarkable eating experience.

-I believe this is one stew where bouillon cubes are not required because the combination of local condiments like fermented locust beans and dried crayfish come together to create an umami explosion in the mouth, which is why this stew is so popular.
+- Bouillon cube: I believe this is one stew where bouillon cubes are not required because the combination of local condiments like fermented locust beans and dried crayfish come together to create an umami explosion in the mouth, which is why this stew is so popular.
 However, you can use bouillon cube if preferred.

 Pour the green blended mixture in a colander to allow the excess liquid to drain.
 Ayamase is not a very liquid sauce, so it is important to either sieve out the liquid after blending or pre-cook for some time before adding into the oil to reduce the liquid.
 I prefer to sieve, as it quicker.
 Keep the liquid as you may need to add some if the sauce becomes too thick later.